-.
+Z.P.G (Zero Population Growth) is a 1972 Danish-American dystopian film starring Oliver Reed and Geraldine Chaplin.
+As the name suggests, its plot revolves around Population Control, which is announced at the start of the film by the World Federation Council.
 This version is harsher than most — having children is banned completely for 30 years, and punishable by death.
-To make up for this, life-like dolls are made to replace them which couples care for, mimicking the affection, tears, and even illnesses of actual children.
-The central conflict involves a couple who conceive a child, and the consequences of this action.
+To make up for this, life-like dolls are made to replace them which couples then care for, mimicking the affection, tears, and even illnesses of actual children.
+The central conflict involves a couple who conceive a child, and the subsequent consequences of this.

-- Crapsack World: Along with being controlled by a dictatorial global state, the Earth's atmosphere is so polluted that face masks are required to go outside, extinction of most animals (including domesticated kinds) has occurred, most bodies of water were filled in to create more housing for their increased population, despairing old people rot away in retirement homes, people wear monochrome uniform jumpsuits, there are years-long waiting lists just to visit a museum, there is only indistinguishable goop for their only food, and must watch films of the "excessive" things people ate in the old days.
+- Crapsack World: Along with being controlled by a dictatorial global state, the Earth's atmosphere is so polluted that face masks are required to go outside, most animals (including the domesticated kinds) have gone extinct, most bodies of water were filled in to create more housing for their increased population, despairing old people rot away in retirement homes, people wear monochrome uniform jumpsuits, there are years-long waiting lists just to visit a museum, the only food is indistinguishable goop, and they must watch films of the "excessive" things people ate in the old days before everything collapsed.

-- No New Fashions in the Future: Everyone still uses The Seventies' styles, even though it's supposed to be sometime after the turn of the 21st century.
+- No New Fashions in the Future: Everyone still uses The '70s' styles, even though it's supposed to be sometime after the turn of the 21st century.